ryangwilson/ryangwilson.github.io/contact.md

 sidebar-title01: Social Media
 sidebar-title02: References
 ---
-<p>Please note I typically respond to messages within 24 hours.</p>

-<p>Until then, please take a minute to review my experience, what people have said about working with me, and examples of my product design work.</p>
+<p>Please note I typically respond to messages within 24 hours.
+Until then, please take a minute to review my experience, what people have said about working with me, and examples of my product design work.</p>